-This course will include a total of 45 hours of on-line learning, videoconference classes, and exams.
-A combination of synchronous (virtual real-time class meetings through Zoom) and asynchronous (web-based via Moodle) learning activities are provided.
+This course will include a total of 45 hours of on-line learning, in-person lab work and assessments and exams.
+Self-paced asynchronous (web-based via Moodle) learning activities are provided.
 Learning activities may include but are not limited to facilitator-led learning, projects, and on-line exercises.